Publications: To add, remove, or fix a publication, login to edit your profile page.

-- The new interests feature is different from the concepts associated to your publications (MeSH terms derived by the National Library of Medicine), which are not editable.
+- Interests you add are different from the concepts associated to your publications (MeSH terms derived by the National Library of Medicine) automatically, which are not editable.
 However, you can ensure these accurately reflect your work by keeping your publications up to date and correct in UCSF Profiles.
-Please note that it can take up to 24 hours for the system to update your concepts, co-authors, and similar people after you have modified your publications will happen after the next weekly update.
+Please note that system updates to your related concepts, co-authors, and related authors after you have modified your publications will happen after the next weekly update.

-Can I edit my co-authors or similar people lists?
+Can I edit my co-authors or related authors network lists?

-- These networks are derived from the MeSH terms automatically.
+- These networks are automatically derived from publications and their MeSH terms.
 Keeping your publications accurate and up to date will improve these networks.
-However, they can't be edited directly.
+However, these lists can't be edited directly.

 How can I learn more about UCSF Profiles?

 - Read more about the UCSF Profiles tool, ongoing development and exciting collaborations.

 - If you have specific questions not answered here, please contact us.